norandomtechie/proton-fruit-classifier/README.md

 3. **TinyUSB software stack** - Firmware running on the microcontroller that implements the USB Video Class (UVC) protocol, making the device appear as a standard webcam to any computer.

 4. **Fruit classifier model** - A quantized INT8 convolutional neural network trained on the Fruits-360 dataset and deployed directly onto the RP2350's flash memory.
-It runs on the microcontroller's second core, classifying each frame as apple, banana, strawberry, or background.
+It runs on the microcontroller's second core, classifying each frame as apple, banana, lime, or blueberry.
 The model was trained in Python using TensorFlow/Keras, quantized to INT8 for efficient inference on the Cortex-M33 with CMSIS-NN acceleration, and exported as a C array that is compiled into the firmware.
 See the [Fruit Classifier](#fruit-classifier) section for details on how the model was designed, trained, and deployed.

 5. [**HD44780 LCD module**](https://www.adafruit.com/product/181) - A parallel 2-line text display used for local status.
 It shows boot progress messages, classifier startup state, and live class/confidence output so you can monitor the system without opening a serial terminal.